nikkiandsharda/nikkiandsharda.github.io/_pages/banking.md

 📲 Keep Your Apps and Device Updated
 Updating your phone and apps is important for your safety.
 Updates often fix security problems that hackers could use to steal your information.
-✅ What to do:
+✅ Here’s what to do:
   Turn on automatic updates for your phone and banking apps.
   Update your phone's operating system (iOS or Android) when you get a notification.
   Update security software like antivirus apps if you use them.
-🔐 Why it matters:
+🛡️ Why it matters:
   Updates help protect your personal and financial information from new online threats.

 👀 Monitor Your Accounts Regularly